Here’s what you’ll learn from Costco’s strategy study:

 Costco actually entered the e-commerce world in 1998, which shows that they were again quick to evolve and try something new.
 However, online shopping never became a substantial part of its business model.

 As for most other companies, the COVID-19 pandemic changed that to a certain extent.
-Costco’s e-commerce sales grew 50% in 2020 and were up 76% year-over-year in Costco’s most recent quarter.
+Costco’s e-commerce sales grew by 10% in 2022.

 Costco definitely upped their e-commerce game and also started selling their products via Instacart, which had to hire 300,000 new staff to accommodate the surge in shopping delivery.